 - 1. Survey of different types of food service establishments - 2.
 Portioning, costing and multiplication of the recipes. - 3.
 Practice in preparation of volume meals at different costs for different service. - 4.
 Cyclic menu planning for various food service systems. - 5.
 Exercise on preparation of work schedule - 6.
-Visit to the following types of Hotels/restaurants, welfare, industrial and transport. - 7.
 Layout design (equipment personnel and organizational setup) of food service institutes.